-Depreciation and amortization expense increased \$11.7 million, of which the property transactions accounted for \$2.9 million.
-The comparable properties increased \$8.8 million as a result of tenant allowance write-offs in 2019.
+Depreciation and amortization expense increased \$18.8 million, of which the property transactions accounted for \$2.7 million.
+The comparable properties increased \$16.1 million primarily as a result of an increase in tenant allowance write-offs in 2019 and the acceleration of depreciation on a property upon initiation of a major redevelopment.

-Home and regional office costs increased \$11.5 million, primarily due to the suspension of leasing cost capitalization in 2019, as a result of the adoption of a new accounting pronouncement.
+Home and regional office costs increased \$13.2 million, primarily due to the suspension of leasing cost capitalization in 2019, as a result of the adoption of a new accounting pronouncement.